abreksa4/Unicorn/README.md

 Still in it's infancy, Unicorn was born from my frustrations of wanting a framework to handle the plumbing for me, but not force a specific architecture or style, as applications tend to get very domain specific (as they should be).

-- Want to build a "slim-esque" closure application?
+- Want to build a closure application?
 Easy.
 - Want to build a PSR-7 middleware app?
 Use your own pipeline implementation.
 - Want to use a "full", controller-based MVC framework?
 Just specify the class and method via routing.
 - Want to use all of the above in the same app?
 Go ahead.